wagov/wasocshared/tlp-green/advisories/20230214001-GREEN-Phishing-Campaign-n-and.md

 # Phishing campaign with confirmed account compromises - 20230214001

 ## Overview
-The WA SOC has observed a growing phishing campaign across multiple agencies aiming to harvest credentials.
+The WA SOC has observed 2 phishing campaigns across multiple agencies aiming to harvest credentials.
 Accounts have been confirmed compromised and signins have been seen from threat actor infrastructure.
-The threat actor has been using similar techniques with varying redirection strategies since 20th January 2023.
-The current activities by the threat actor appear to be limited to further spreading phishing emails.
+One threat actor has been using similar techniques with varying redirection strategies since 20th January 2023.
+The current activities by the threat actors appear to be limited to further spreading phishing emails.

+## Campain A IOCs

+- Sender: milly.brashaw@aiwaac.org.au
+- Subject: Aboriginal Interpreting WA - Audio Files
+- IPv4 Address: 5.161.180.3 (related to Domain: `microsoftlogin-secured[.]ucalfp[.]org`)
+- Stage 1 URL: `hxxps[://]assiaz-my[.]sharepoint[.]com/:f:/p/jameso/EtQSYFafx35JkNL4WSR-APEBWMWOu7wzCdNPI1YEfoEmbQ?e=2YmPaA`
+- Domain: `microsoftlogin-secured[.]ucalfp[.]org`

-## IOCs below
+## Campaign B IOCs

 - Senders:
     - alessandro.mutti@n-andgroup.com
     - Andrew.pitt@n-andgroup.com
     - andrea.stradella@n-anditalia.com
     - andrea.stroppa@n-anditalia.com
-    - milly.brashaw@aiwaac.org.au
-- Subjects:
-    - Attention Required
+- Subjects Attention Required
-    - Aboriginal Interpreting WA - Audio Files
-- IPv4 Address (AiTM proxy): 5.161.180.3 (related to Domain: `microsoftlogin-secured[.]ucalfp[.]org`)
-- IPv4 Address (Signin attempts): 20.163.76.195
+- IPv4 Address: 20.163.76.195
 - Domains:
     - `*.pagemaker.link`
-    - `microsoftlogin-secured[.]ucalfp[.]org`
     - `sydneyhairdressers.com/*`

 Users clicking the link will be taken to a page on the site pagemaker.link which is a legitimate site that is being used by malicious actors.